ActurialCapital/opendesk/docs/blocks/en/applied_symbolic_regression.md

 ---
-icon: fontawesome/solid/lock
+icon: material/lock
 ---

-# Applied Symbolic Regression
+# Symbolic Regression

 Should you be interested in our approach and latest research on quantitative analysis, please feel free to contact us to obtain more detailed information about the PRO version of the package via **LinkedIn**.